eCommerce Platform Buyers Guide:

-The 7 Considerations when Choosing an eCommerce Solution
+The 7 Considerations when Choosing the best eCommerce Platform

 The eCommerce Platforms market is crowded with dozens of vendors all claiming to offer similar capabilities and benefits - so how do you choose which solutions are best for your business?
-There is no “Best eCommerce Platform” and therefore, when choosing an eCommerce platform, you should focus on matching your company’s specific requirements to each vendor’s offering.
+There is no “Best” and therefore, when choosing an eCommerce platform, you should focus on matching your company’s specific requirements to each vendor’s offering.

-Over the past several years we’ve guided thousands of businesses through the process of choosing the right eCommerce solution for their needs.
+Over the past several years we’ve guided thousands of businesses through the process of how to choose an eCommerce platform for their needs.
 Elastic Path was a great fit for many of those companies, but we have also guided lots of businesses towards some of our competitors, because quite frankly, in those cases, our competitors were just a better fit for their business needs.

 As a result of all these customer conversations, we’ve gotten a really good sense for the key factors that help businesses navigate their eCommerce software vendor evaluation and selection process.
 We have broken it all down for you into the following 7 categories: